 The change can be dramatic.
 Families are impacted.
 If relocation is necessary, children change schools.
 Lifestyles are altered.
 And for many, it means coming to a decision point that leads to a change in career.

-We’ve seen RIF headlines on an almost daily basis this summer.
+We’ve seen RIF headlines on an almost weekly basis this year.
 The largest companies, especially those that are publicly traded, have been the most active in reducing their workforce.
 However, radio groups and individual clusters of all sizes have been active in eliminating jobs and allowing natural attrition to take place by not replacing those who have exited a position.

 The result is the same: fewer positions for qualified and experienced people.
 Be it On-Air, Sales, Engineering, Digital/Social, Marketing & Promotion, Traffic, Administration, or part of a support staff team.
 Radio, and all forms of media, are seeing “Shrinkflation” of the Workforce.